-Hard choices must be made between buying food and meeting such basic needs as housing, medicine, transportation, or childcare.
-Food insecurity disproportionately affects children and seniors.
+Hard choices must be made between buying food and meeting such basic needs as housing, medicine, transportation, or childcare, and those choices have become harder this past year.
 While the impact of hunger is not always obvious, its effects are present in nearly all of our communities and classrooms.

 Hunger in the USA